Easy High-Fiber Breakfast Ideas for Athletes

 Beans

-Beans are a great way to boost the fiber content of your breakfast.
+Beans are a nutritious way to boost the fiber and protein content of your breakfast.
 Consider adding beans to a breakfast burrito, enjoying as a side dish with your meal, or having hummus as a spread with a breakfast wrap.

 Dried Fruit